 If the wick is too small, it might not be able to generate enough heat to melt the wax all the way at the edge of the candle.
 As a result, even if you give your candle plenty of time on the first burn, you may still end up getting tunneling.

 This is a problem with the design of the candle, which is why tunneling is more common in the mass-produced candles that use cheaper wicks.
-The more expensive, luxury candles are usually designed with more care, making sure that the wicks are of higher quality and property sized to the diameter of the candle.
+The more expensive, luxury candles are usually designed with more care, making sure that the wicks are of higher quality and properly sized to the diameter of the candle.

 But again, tunneling can still happen in even high end candles if you don’t burn them properly.
 Make sure you allow enough time on the first burn to melt the entire surface evenly.